Devanshu-singh-VR/Deep-Learning-Python/README.md

 # Deep Learning

 The Python codes for the assignments of the course on Deep Learning by Andrew Ng.
-Following with numpy -> All from scratch baby🤟!!!!!!!
+Following with numpy -> All from scratch baby🤟!!!!!!!!

 # Assignments